About the Royal Highland Yacht Club

-If you think that you may, at some point in the future, want to apply for a Permit to Fly a Blue Ensign on your yacht, we would like to draw your attention to one of the conditions for such a permit; all registered owners of a yacht must be a member of the RHYC before a permit can be issued.
+If you think that you may, at some point in the future, want to apply for a Permit to Fly an undefaced Blue Ensign on your yacht, we would like to draw your attention to one of the conditions for such a permit; all registered owners of a yacht must be a member of the RHYC before a permit can be issued.
 There are other conditions which apply – these can be obtained via the Club’s website or by contacting the Secretary.
 The Club encourages the wearing of Blue Ensigns on members’ yachts in exercise of this cherished privilege.

-Like any other organisation, the Club is run by a management committee with a Commodore at its head rather than the more conventional President or Chairman.
-The Commodore is the Principal Flag Officer and afloat will fly the Club burgee with a swallowtail.
+The Club is run by a management committee with a Commodore at its head.
+The Commodore along with the Vice and Rear Commodores when afloat fly the Club burgee with a swallowtail.
 Ordinary members may fly a triangular burgee, which is a saltire with a crown in the centre, as shown at the masthead of these web pages.